tahawar/Secure-Pipeline-For-Machine-Learning-With-Homomorphic-Encryption/README.md

 FHE offers secure machine learning on encrypted data more efficiently.
 Furthermore, it provides end-to-end encryption ensuring more privacy.
 At last, both operations such as addition and multiplication can be applied.
 Hence, it can make complex computations as well.

+# Constraints

+The main constraints of this projects are:
+• Performance
+• Algorithm compatibility
+• Data Preprocessing
+There is a trade-off between security and performance which prioritizes security at the expense of performance.
+Certain algorithms may not be suitable with Homomorphic Encryption, and the processing of extensive data is a limitation when preserving privacy.

 # Conclusion

 Between both approaches, it was concluded that TenSEAL was more preferable as it could complex computations efficiently and generated more reasonable results.